PEMF vs. TENS: Different Tools for Different Jobs

 Limitations of PEMF

 PEMF requires consistency.
 A single session produces no measurable benefit; cumulative exposure (typically 3–5 sessions per week for 4–8 weeks) is required to see sustained improvement.
 The effect is also subtler than TENS—people may not feel an obvious change during the session itself.
-This requires patient education and buy-in.
+This requires member education and buy-in.

 Direct Comparison: Which Is Right for You?